 During the last five-year update period, there have been no major impacts from hazardous materials or incidents that would activate the Seacoast HAZMAT team.
 Over the past several years, there have been a handful of minor ammonia leaks at the Whittemore Center because of failures with their refrigeration system.
 In each case, the situation was contained and did not escalate.
 In 2022, the University completed a large capital investment project to replace the refrigeration system, which included enclosures with ammonia leak detectors and a diffusion tank, to address this deferred maintenance issue.
-The steering committee discussed exploring similar upgrades that may be needed at the Churchill Rink at Jackson's Landing.
+The HMSC discussed exploring similar upgrades that may be needed at the Churchill Rink.
+Past discharge of petroleum compounds and chlorinated hydrocarbons from leaking underground storage tanks at the Durham Village Garage and former Cumberland Farms on Route 108 were also identified.